-Before moving into more details, first watch the video below.
-(You can use the autogenerated subtitle if you face problem understanding the audio.)
+Before moving into more details, first, watch the video below.
+(You can use the autogenerated subtitle if you face a problem understanding the audio.)

-- The initiator protein remains bound to 5`phosphate end of nicked strand as in the figure and 3`hydroxyl end is released to serve as a primer for DNA synthesis by DNA polymerase enzyme.
+- The initiator protein remains bound to the 5`phosphate end of the nicked strand as in the figure and the 3`hydroxyl end is released to serve as a primer for DNA synthesis by the DNA polymerase enzyme.

 That means the 3′ end acts as a primer.

-We know that primer is a short RNA strand used to initiate the DNA replication by DNA polymerase.
+We know that a primer is a short RNA strand used to initiate DNA replication by DNA polymerase.
 It is required because the DNA polymerase enzyme can’t put the complementary nucleotides in the 5′ end.
-It can do the replication in 3′ end.
+It can do the replication on the 3′ end.